miles-grant-ibigroup/mastarm/README.md

 ### `deploy`

 Build, push to S3, and invalidate CloudFront in one command.
-If the static-file-directory flag is set, then mastarm will not build any files with browserify, and instead it will just upload all files in the base level of the specified directory.
+If the static-file-directory flag is set, then mastarm will not build any files with browserify, and instead it will upload all files in the base level of the specified directory (or all files recursively if the recursive flag is set).

 ```shell
 $ mastarm deploy --help